thi-ng/blog/2016/20160626-generative-design-clojure.md

 Without wanting to sound generalizing, my impression sometimes is that for some coders, generative design is often still relegated as only lightweight application (and skills) of programming to create fancy imagery.
-In the traditional designer’s camp, generative design is often still looked upon either as a weird & wonderful magic tool to quickly spew out endless variations of specific aesthetics (e.g. the ever popular randomized, “organic”/biological routes many clients so often like to ask for) or is simply used as an automation tool without ever fully wanting to embrace or deeply engage with the underlying nature of the approach — that of building a complete design system from scratch,
+In the traditional designer's camp, generative design is often still looked upon either as a weird & wonderful magic tool to quickly spew out endless variations of specific aesthetics (e.g. the ever popular randomized, "organic"/biological routes many clients so often like to ask for) or is simply used as an automation tool without ever fully wanting to embrace or deeply engage with the underlying nature of the approach — that of building a complete design system from scratch,